 Accredited Private Schools are accredited by the Minister under section 28(2) of the School Act.
 These private schools seek additional recognition beyond basic registration to receive accredited status.
 All accredited non-funded private schools must enroll seven or more students from two or more families.
 There are three categories of accredited private schools.

 - Accredited non-funded are mostly language and culture schools but some focus on adult education.

 - Accredited funded are entitled to partial provincial funding for meeting educational standards.
 Section 13 of the Government Organization Act provides the authority to provide funding to private schools under the School Grants Regulation A.R.
 72/95), amended AR206/2001.
 Students write the provincial tests and are taught the Alberta Programs of Study by Alberta certificated teachers.
 Schools receive either Level 1 or Level 2 funding – Funding Manual for School Authorities, (Funding Manual).

 - Designated Special Education Private Schools (DSEPS) serve only students with special needs and which meet the criteria outlined in the Funding Manual.
 These schools provide education services to students who are entitled to special education programs, receive special education funding at rates equal to those provided to the public system and meet the same accountability requirements for this special education funding as public jurisdictions.
-The status of the Designated Special Education Private School is approved annually by the Director of the Special Programs Branch.
+The status of the Designated Special Education Private School is approved annually by the Director of the School Accreditation and Standards Branch.